ibm-cloud-docs/vpc/instance_metadata_vpc_metadata_summary.md

 # Summary of data returned by the metadata service
 {: #imd-metadata-summary}

 Use the metadata service to access information about the instance, SSH keys, and placement groups.
-This topic provides a summary of this data by URI path and metadata key, and describes the metadata.
+The following summary contains the URI paths and metadata keys, and describes the metadata.
 {: shortdesc}

 The API response for each metadata type is presented in JSON format that contains metadata key:value pairs.